MapColonies/bundler/README.md

 - `workdir`: a single bundle run command working directory, this directory consists mainly of temporary files and its cleaning up is defined by `cleanupMode`
 - `outputPath`: the path to the resulting bundle `tar.gz` archive. other than the bundle archive the bundler will output a [checksum file](#checksum)
+- `override`: potentially override an existing output file path
+- `isDebugMode`: child processes (docker, helm, etc.) logs will be logged as well
 - `cleanupMode`: supports 3 modes
     - `none`: won't clean up anything
     - `on-the-fly`: cleans dangling artifacts mid-execution time once they are unnecessary